KarthikPrabhu23/CKA-2025/README.md

 ## 6. Add Sidecar and Shared Volume

-Update the existing deployment wordpress, adding a sidecar container named sidecar using the busybox:stable image to the existing pod.
+Update the existing deployment wordpress, adding a sidecar container named sidecar using the `busybox:stable` image to the existing pod.

-The new sidecar container has to run the following command : `"/bin/sh -c "tail -f /var/log/wordpress.log"` use a volume mounted at `/var/log` to make the log file `wordpress.log` available to the co-located container
+The new sidecar container has to run the following command : `"/bin/sh -c "tail -f /var/log/wordpress.log"` use a volume mounted at `/var/log` to make the log file `wordpress.log` available to the co-located container.

        `OR`

 A legacy app needs to be integrated into the Kubernetes built-in logging architecture (i.e. kubectc logs).
 Adding a streaming co-located container is a good and common way to accomplish this requirement.

-Task
+**Task**
 - Update the existing Deployment synergy-deployment, adding a co-located container named sidecar using the `busybox:stable` image to the existing Pod.
 - The new co-located container has. to run the following command: `/bin/sh -c "tail -f /var/log/synergy-deployment.log"`
-- Use a Volume mounted at `/var/log` to make the log file synergy-deployment.log available to the co located container.
+- Use a Volume mounted at `/var/log` to make the log file `synergy-deployment.log` available to the co-located container.
 - Do not modify the specification of the existing container other than adding the required.
-Hint: Use a shared volume to expose the log file between the main application container and the sidecar
+Hint: Use a shared volume to expose the log file between the main application container and the sidecar.

 **Tasks:**
-- Update `synergy-deployment` with sidecar using `busybox:stable`
+- Update `synergy-deployment` with sidecar using `busybox:stable`.
-- Share `/var/log/synergy-deployment.log` via `emptyDir` volume
+- Share `/var/log/synergy-deployment.log` via `emptyDir` volume.

 **Solution:**
 1. Add a sidecar container,